 For people who enjoy foraging for food in the wild, there are plenty of mushrooms to choose from — several thousand fleshy species in North America.
 Of these many different kinds of mushrooms, almost all are “edible” but too fibrous or insignificant to consume.
 That still leaves a considerable portion of mushrooms as consumable and either "fair, good, or choice."
 While the numbers vary and are debatable, only about 250 are considered significantly poisonous.

 While those numbers put the odds of picking an edible rather than a nonedible mushroom heavily in the favor of foragers, experienced mushroom growers are quick to point out that foraging for mushrooms should never be thought of as a game of chance.
-“Don’t guess,” advises Tradd Cotter, who has been cultivating mushrooms for more than 20 years and recently located a fungi research lab and growing operation on his Mushroom Mountain woodland in Liberty, S.C.
+“Don’t guess,” advises Tradd Cotter, who has been cultivating mushrooms for more than 20 years and recently located a fungi research lab and growing operation on his Mushroom Mountain woodland in Liberty, South Carolina.

 The consequences of making a wrong guess or a misidentification about whether a mushroom is edible can be severe, sometimes requiring a liver transplant or even resulting in death.
-There were 6,429 cases of people eating poisonous mushrooms and two deaths from toxic mushrooms in 2011, the last year for which data is available, according to the American Association of Poison Control Centers in Alexandria, Va.
+There were 6,429 cases of people eating poisonous mushrooms and two deaths from toxic mushrooms in 2011, the last year for which data is available, according to the American Association of Poison Control Centers in Alexandria, Virginia.

 One of the dangers of collecting mushrooms in the wild, Cotter said, is that of toxic look-alikes — poisonous mushrooms that resemble edible ones.
 He pointed to the green-spored parasol (Chlorophyllum molybdites, at right) as a classic example.
 “This is the most commonly consumed poisonous mushroom in North America,” he said.
 “When it’s young, it looks like the white button mushroom seen in grocery store produce sections.”
 It can also be confused with the edible shaggy parasol.
 The green-spored parasol is widely spread in lawns across eastern North America and California, generally appearing after rains in the summer and fall.

 Two highly desirable and popular edible mushrooms also have toxic look-alikes, Cotter said.
-“Morel mushrooms (Morchella species) can be confused with the toxic false morels (Gyromitra, Helvella, and Verpa species) and chanterelle mushrooms (Cantharellus species) can be mistaken for jack-o’-lantern mushrooms (Omphalotus olearius).”
+“Morel mushrooms (Morchella species) can be confused with the toxic false morels (Gyromitra, Helvella and Verpa species) and chanterelle mushrooms (Cantharellus species) can be mistaken for jack-o’-lantern mushrooms (Omphalotus olearius).”

 Cotter thinks that one of the problems with mistaking edible for non-edible mushrooms is the beginner's symptom of "knowing just enough to be dangerous."
 Morels and false morels are a case in point, he said, pointing out that looks can be deceiving.